nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 Provider systems:

-- SHALL return a `200` **OK** HTTP status code on successful retrieval of "free" slot details.
+- SHALL return a `200` **OK** HTTP status code on successful retrieval of free slot details.

+- SHALL return resources conforming to the GP Connect profiled versions of the base FHIR resources listed on the [Appointment Management resources](datalibraryappointment.html) page.

+- SHALL return a `Bundle` of type `searchset` containing:

-- SHALL include the free `Slot` details for the organisation which have a `status` of "free" and fall fully within the requested date range.
+  - `Slot` resources for the organisation which:
+    - have a `status` of `free`
+    - **and** fall fully within the requested date range.
 That is, free slots which start before the `start` parameter and free slots which end after `end` search parameter SHALL NOT be returned.
-- SHALL only include the free slots which are bookable according to related defined 'Embargo/Booking Window' rules
+    - **and** are bookable according to related defined 'Embargo/Booking Window' rules
-- SHALL only include the free slots which match the search filter parameters of Booking Organisation (ODS Code) and/or Type
+    - **and** which match the search filter parameters of Booking Organisation (ODS Code) and/or organisation type, or are not restricted for booking by ODS code and/or organisation type
-- SHALL include the `Schedule` and `Slot` details associated with the returned slots as defined by the search parameter which have been specified. `Practitioner` is required in the searchset `Bundle` only if available.

-- The response `Bundle` SHALL contain `Schedule`, `Practitioner`, `Location` and `Organization` resources related to the returned free `Slot` resources.
-If no free slots are returned for the requested time period then no resources should be returned within the response `Bundle`.
+  - `Schedule` resources associated with the returned `Slot` resources

+  - `Practitioner` resources associated to the returned `Schedule` resources, where available, and where requested by the consumer using the `_include:recurse=Schedule:actor:Practitioner` parameter

+    - SHALL populate the `Practitioner` resource according to population requirements for [Read a practitioner](foundations_use_case_read_a_practitioner.html#payload-response-body)

-  - SHALL include `Practitioner`, `Location` and `Organization` resources associated with Schedule resources in the response bundle ONLY where requested to do so by the consumer using the `_include:recurse=Schedule:actor:Practitioner` and/or `_include:recurse=Schedule:actor:Location` and/or `_include:recurse=Location:managingOrganization` parameters.
+  - `Location` resources associated with the returned `Schedule` resources, where requested by the consumer using the `_include:recurse=Schedule:actor:Location` parameter

     - The `Location` referenced from the `Schedule` resource SHALL represent the location of the surgery where the appointment will take place.  `Location.managingOrganization` SHALL be populated.
 See [Branch surgeries](development_branch_surgeries.html) for more details.

     - SHALL populate the `Location` resource according to population requirements for [Read a location](foundations_use_case_read_a_location.html#payload-response-body)

-  - SHALL populate the `Practitioner` resource according to population requirements for [Read a practitioner](foundations_use_case_read_a_practitioner.html#payload-response-body)
+  - an `Organization` resource associated with the `Location` resources (via `Location.managingOrganization`) associated with the `Schedule`

+    - This resource SHALL always be present, regardless of parameters, except where no slots are returned.
+Please see [Known issues](appointments_known_issues.html) for more details.

+      - Provider systems SHALL accept the `_include:recurse=Schedule:actor:Location` parameter in the [Search for free slots](appointments_use_case_search_for_free_slots.html) request without returning an error, however SHALL continue to return the `Organization` resource regardless of whether this is present.

+      - Consumer systems SHALL NOT send the `_include:recurse=Schedule:actor:Location` parameter at the current time.
+Please see [Known issues](appointments_known_issues.html) for more details.

     - SHALL populate the `Organization` resource according to population requirements for [Read an organization](foundations_use_case_read_an_organisation.html#payload-response-body)

+- If no free slots are returned for the requested time period then an empty response `Bundle` SHALL be returned.

+- Only `Schedule`, `Practitioner`, `Location` and `Organization` resources SHALL be returned where they are are associated with the `Slot` resources matching the query

 - SHALL meet [General FHIR resource population requirements](development_fhir_resource_guidance.html#general-fhir-resource-population-requirements) populating all fields for `Schedule` and `Slot` where data is available, excluding those listed below

 - SHALL NOT populate the `specialty` field on `Schedule` or `Slot`

 - SHALL manage slot `start` and `end` times to indicate which slots can be considered adjacent and therefore be booked against a single appointment as part of a multi slot appointment booking.
 Providers are responsible for the implementation of business rules that forbid the booking of non-adjacent slots according to their own practices.